In April John and I went on holiday to Malta and

 Marfa Ridge

-From the north tip on top of the Marfa Ridge we looked down on Mellieha Bay to the east
+From the north tip on top of the Marfa Ridge we looked down on Mellieha Bay

 and the rugged coastline to the west.